ryan95f/yamlator/docs/schema_components.md

 }
 ```

-Once the `project` ruleset has been defined, it can be used within a another ruleset with:
+Once the `project` ruleset has been defined, it can be used within another ruleset with:

 **Note**: In the ruleset, to reference another ruleset as a type it must be enclosed in brackets.